vigneshv92/Computer-Vision/Notes/Advanced_Computer_Vision_and_Deep_Learning.md

 Also, in this case, most of the cropped images don't even contain objects.

 > So how can you better choose these cropped regions, especially when objects vary in size and location? </br>
 Next, I want you to think about how you might improve this region selection process.
 You want to make sure not to miss any objects but you also don't want to put a huge number of cropped regions through a CNN.

+We'll learn about techniques for finding these regions shortly.
+Then, you should be able to locate and classify any objects that appear in an original image, whether that's one object or three or 20.